 - Balanced or nested construct

 - Example: if · · · then · · · else

-- Recognized by context free grammar .
+- Recognized by context free grammar.

 - Matching strings:

-- $\{wcw\}$, where w is a string of a's and b's and c is a legal symbol.
+- $\{wcw\}$ , where w is a string of a's and b's and c is a legal symbol.

+- Cannot be recognized even using context free grammars.

-- Remark: anything that needs to "memorize" something happened in the past.
+- Remark: anything that needs to "memorize" "non-constant" amount of information happened in the past cannot be recognized by regular expressions.